 A fruitful pregnancy has several stages.
 A male sperm fertilizes a female egg.
 Now this zygote must divide and develop into an embryo.
 This embryo becomes a fetus.
 After many weeks the prenatal period ends and a newborn breaths in this world.

 With the fertilization of the female egg cell development of a new living creature starts.
-This development process is orderly so we can give a timetable for the development process.
-There are the three stages of the prenatal growth:
+This embryo development process is orderly so we can give a timetable for the development process.
+There are three stages of prenatal growth:

 - Germinal Stage